DaAlbrecht/thesis-TEKO/content/Implementation.typ

 Rust uses colored functions#footnote( "https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/",
-) and therefore functions that call asyncronous functions need to be marked as asyncronous aswell.
-Since rust does not provide an asyncronous runtime its not possible to declare the main entrypoint with the `async` keyword.
-Tokio uses the macro `#[tokio::main]` to mark allow specifying the main function as asyncronous.#footnote("https://tokio.rs/tokio/tutorial/hello-tokio") without needing use the runtime or builder directly.
+) and therefore functions that call asynchronous functions need to be marked as asynchronous as well.
+Since rust does not provide an asynchronous runtime it's not possible to declare the main entrypoint with the `async` keyword.
+Tokio uses the macro `#[tokio::main]` to allow specifying the main function as asynchronous.#footnote("https://tokio.rs/tokio/tutorial/hello-tokio") without needing to use the runtime or builder directly.

-The macro transofrms the main function into the following code:
+The macro transforms the main function into the following code:

 #figure(
 sourcecode()[```rust